Associate Professor, Associate Chair, and Graduate Coordinator

 Dr. Fleming joined the Computer Science Department in Fall 2011.
-Prior to joining, he earned his doctorate in Computer Science from Michigan State University and worked as a postdoc at Oregon State University.
+Prior to joining, he earned his doctorate in Computer Science from Michigan State University and worked as a postdoctoral researcher in the areas of human–computer interaction and software engineering at Oregon State University.

-At the University of Memphis, Dr. Fleming teaches undergraduate- and graduate-level software engineering courses, including the undergraduate capstone project course.
-His courses cover the foundational principles, processes, and methods of software engineering while providing students with practical experience in the collaborative development of high-quality software.
+At the University of Memphis, Dr. Fleming teaches undergraduate- and graduate-level software engineering courses.
+His courses cover the foundational principles, processes, and methods of software engineering while helping students gain practical skills in the use of modern software development tools, platforms, and environments.